martinb3-cookbooks/xmledit-cookbook/README.md

 default recipe to ensure nokogiri and its dependencies are installed using the upstream community xml cookbook.

+**Here be dragons**.
+This is definitely not idempotent, and is not the best way to manage a file in chef. clintoncwolfe has [described why you should not use this](https://github.com/clintoncwolfe/xml_edit#why-you-should-seriously-not-use-this).
+Please read his thoughts on the matter.

 Specifically, this library cookbooks offers a resource and provider that can be called by the name `xml_edit`.
 This resource accepts XPath expressions and will perform the expected action on the very first node found.

 ## Important notes

 - If no XML nodes match the XPath expression, no actions will be performed.
 If a file cannot be found, this provider will raise an error by virtue of `::File` raising an error.

 - This cookbook attempts to sidestep resource cloning issues by forcing the resource name to be something other than a path to a file to edit.
 This allows you to perform multiple edits to the same file by giving the resources unique names and providing the same path attribute value.
+You may also do a bulk edit, if you know in advance all the edits that should be happening to a file.

 - Including an XPath expression that is a match against the node's value that you want to replace (e.g. matching against `[text=()=\'false\']` if you want to replace false with true) means that the underlying file resource will no longer be defined, vs. having a file resource that was defined but idempotently 'up to date'.
 Both styles are possible using this cookbook, depending on the XPath expressions you provide.

 ## Supported actions